wp-plugins/tabby-responsive-tabs/readme.txt

 = Does it work with responsive Themes? =

-Yes - it should work with any well coded responsive theme.
+Yes - it should work with any well-coded responsive theme.

 = Does it work with non-responsive Themes? =

-The plugin should also work with non-responsive Themes, however this is not recommended and if you are using a non-responsive theme the tabs will not switch to an accordion display on a mobile device.
+The plugin should also work with non-responsive Themes, however this is not really recommended; if you are using a non-responsive theme the tabs will not switch to an accordion display on a mobile device.

 = How can I change the colours? =